 While I don’t have much use for MQA as a format, I opted for the MQA-equipped version of the SABRE Pro because it uses the XMOS XU216 chip for its USB input, while the non-MQA version of the SABRE Pro uses the U6 XMOS.

-While I’ve played with all of the XSP’s inputs and settings over the months I’ve had it, the USB input (in asynchronous mode) was used for most of the listening in this review, along with the fast roll-off linear filter, dither on, and jitter reducer off.
+While I’ve played with all of the XSP’s inputs and settings over the months I’ve had it, the USB input was used for most of the listening in this review, along with the fast roll-off linear filter, dither on, and jitter reducer off.
 Most of my use has featured the XSP in DAC (fixed output) mode, feeding an either the Schiit Ragnarok integrated amplifier or the Monoprice Monolith THX 887 headphone amplifier 1.
 However, I also tried the XSP into a power amp and had no qualms with its preamp volume control.

 My first thought after firing up the X-SABRE Pro and running through some of my go-to audition tracks was “Wow, this isn’t yesterday’s SABRE DAC!”